apache/celeborn/docs/storage-usage-quota.md

 Storage Usage Quota Guide
 ===
-This documentation contains how RSS limit user's storage resource usage by setting quota.
+This documentation describes how RSS limits user's storage resource usage by setting quota.

 ## Quota limitation

 RSS has a configurable user storage quota system.
 This allows RSS admin to manage each user's max resource usage to keep RSS cluster more stable.
-This feature can avoid RSS cluster resources been occupied by several users with huge application.
+This feature can avoid RSS cluster resources being occupied by the minority with huge applications.

-RSS cluster's worker will collect each user's resource consumption and report these information to master in register and heartbeat message.
+RSS cluster's worker will collect each user's resource consumption and report the information to master in register and heartbeat message.
 When `LifecycleManager` register shuffle to RSS master, will check current user's resource usage, if used resource exceed the quota setting, shuffle will be fallback to ESS.

 ## Storage resource

-Currently, RSS support two storage level:
+Currently, RSS support two storage levels:
   1. Local disk.
   2. HDFS.

-And there are two level of resources:
+And there are two levels of resources:
   1. written bytes.
   2. written file numbers.